Jahia/content-integrity/docs/embedded-tests.md

 ## JCRLanguagePropertyCheck

 Translation nodes (nodes of type `jnt:translation`) are named after a naming convention.
-The node must be `j:translation_xx`, where `xx` is the language code.
+The node must be named `j:translation_xx`, where `xx` is the language code.
 The node also holds a property named `jcr:language`, which has the language code as a value.
 The language code must be the same in the node name and the value of the property.

 Example of valid translation node: